 Medicines that are used to treat epilepsy work by stabilising the electrical activity of the brain.
 You need to take medication every day to control seizures.
 In about 8 in 10 cases, seizures are well controlled by medication.
 Surgery is an option in some cases.
 There are different types of epilepsy.

 Epilepsy cannot be cured with medication.
-However, with the right type and strength of medication, the majority of people with epilepsy do not have seizures.
+However, with the right type and strength of epilepsy medication, the majority of people with epilepsy do not have seizures.
 The medicines work by stabilising the electrical activity of the brain.
-You need to take medication every day to prevent seizures.
+You need to take epilepsy medication every day to prevent seizures.

 Medicines used to treat epilepsy